gruntwork-io/terragrunt/README.md

 * **Terragrunt configuration**: When using file paths directly in your Terragrunt configuration (`terragrunt.hcl`), such as in an `extra_arguments` block, you can't use hard-coded absolute file paths, or it won't work on your teammates' computers.
-Therefore, you should utilize the Terragrunt built-in function `get_tfvars_dir()` to use a relative file path:
+Therefore, you should utilize the Terragrunt built-in function `get_terragrunt_dir()` to use a relative file path:

     ```hcl